koppi/koppi/README.md

 ## 🧑‍💻 About Me

-- **Computer Scientist** since 1982 — passionate about technology, learning, and sharing knowledge.
+- **Computer scientist** since 1982 — passionate about technology, learning, and sharing knowledge.
 - Fluent in **many programming languages** and natural languages.
-- Advocate for **Open Source** – especially GNU-licensed software.
+- Advocate for **Open source** – especially GNU-licensed software.
 - Contributor to Wikipedia and various knowledge-sharing communities.

 ## 🌱 Interests

-- Open-Source development
+- Open-Source development,
-- Physics simulation, audio engineering and robotics
+- Physics simulation, robotics and audio engineering,
-- Collaborative documentation and knowledge sharing
+- Collaborative documentation and knowledge sharing.

 ## 📫 Connect with Me